 When you are taking periodic distributions from an account or investment, the return earned is often lower due to more conservative investment choices to help insure a steady flow of income.

 - Expected inflation rate

 - This is what you expect for the average long-term inflation rate.
 A common measure of inflation in the U.S. is the Consumer Price Index (CPI).
-From 1925 through 2019 the CPI has a long-term average of 2.9% annually.
-Over the last 40 years highest CPI recorded was 13.5% in 1980.
-For 2019, the last full year available, the CPI was 1.8% annually as reported by the Minneapolis Federal Reserve.
+From 1925 through 2020 the CPI has a long-term average of 2.9% annually.
+Over the last 40 years the highest CPI recorded was 13.5% in 1980.
+For 2020, the last full year available, the CPI was 1.2% annually as reported by the U.S. Bureau of Labor Statistics.
 This calculator increases your distribution amount at the end of each year by the rate of inflation.
 This begins at end of the first year of distributions.
 This helps illustrate the cost of providing a current amount of purchasing power throughout your distributions.

 - This is the additional amount you will add to your retirement savings.
 Enter a negative amount if this is a reduction or withdrawal in your retirement savings.
 All deposits and/or withdrawals are assumed to happen at the beginning of the year.

 - First year of the additional amount.